 Since hair loss isn’t a one-size-fits-all origin, it’s impossible to hand out an easy diagnosis and plan of action to combat it.
 It’s important to find out the basis of your hair loss first, especially since hair loss can be a sign of a larger problem or vitamin deficiency.

 That being said, boosting your vitamin c, d, and iron levels, especially through food, is a simple and generally safe thing to do.
-Plus, there are plenty of other maladies that these nutrients can treat or prevent, such as the common cold or potentially COVID-19.
+Plus, these nutrients can treat or prevent plenty of other maladies, such as the common cold or other common illnesses.

 So, where do you get that vitamin C, D, and iron?
 There are plenty of great sources for each.

 Yes, you can get your daily requirement of vitamin C from your morning OJ, but that’s not the only place you’ll find it.
 In fact, many fruits contain significantly more vitamin C than oranges.
 For the most bang for your buck, squeeze some guava juice.
-This tropical fruit contains 671 mg of 746% of your daily requirement per 200 calories.
+This tropical fruit contains 671 mg (or 746% of your daily requirement) per 200 calories.

 If you want even more and the satisfaction of eating your veggies at the same time, slice up some bell peppers.
 You’ll snack on a whopping 1091% of your daily intake in 200 calories, plus get a healthy dose of fiber.
 Just keep those peppers red; they contain nearly twice the amount of vitamin C as green peppers.